ayyjohn/ayyjohn.github.io/_posts/2021-03-27-linting-a-jekyll-blog-with-mega-linter.md

 - SPELL
 # only look in the _posts/ directory
 FILTER_REGEX_INCLUDE: (_posts/)
-# reduce startup time by telling the linter that this is a ruby project
-FLAVOR: ruby
 # suppress fun output cause I'm boring
 PRINT_ALPACA: false
 # tell me how long linting is taking